Xomega-Net/Xomega.Docs/docs/tutorial/2-search/2-fields.md

   </object>
 ```

 Please note the `xfk:add-to-object` element under the `config` section of the output structure, which specifies that all result parameters should be added as properties to the client data object `SalesOrderList`, which is defined separately in the model.
-This data object serves as part of the view model for our search view, and you can update its model configuration to adjust visibility of the fields, set custom labels, etc.
+This data object serves as part of the view model for our search view, and you can update its model configuration to adjust the visibility of the fields, set custom labels, etc.

 ## Hidden fields

-If you noticed before, our *Sales Order List* screen was not showing internal sales order IDs, which would not be very useful for the users.
-However, we still need to have those IDs in the result, in order to generate a proper link to the details screen, so it cannot be just removed from the output parameters.
+As you may have noticed before, our *Sales Order List* screen was not showing internal sales order IDs, which would not be very useful for the users.
+However, we still need to have those IDs in the result, to generate a proper link to the details screen, so it cannot be just removed from the output parameters.
 For such internal fields that we still need on the client, but don't want to display, the model provides a way to configure the corresponding client data object to hide them on the UI.

 When we generated the CRUD operations for the sales order, it automatically configured the data object to hide a serial key, which is specified on the generator's parameters as follows: